sf-wdi-37/intro-ajax/README.md

 #### Handling Success and Failure

+When everything goes well, we'll get a response with an HTTP *status* in the 200s.
+The `$.ajax` function checks this status to see if the request was sucessful.
+If the status is in the 200s, it runs the success callback.

-We can't guarantee that our API will respond, or will respond quick enough.
-In these cases the AJAX request will fail or error.
-Using the `$.ajax()` syntax we can handle these eventualities by including `error` and `complete` attributes on our initial request:
+We can't guarantee that an API will respond or respond quick enough.
+In these cases, the AJAX request will fail or give an error.
+Using the `$.ajax()` syntax, we can handle these cases by including `error` and `complete` attributes on our initial request:

 ```js
 var endpoint = 'https://api.spotify.com/v1/search?q=come%20together&type=track';